BryMad/yall/README.md

 ## A LoneStar Codin' Experience

 Experts have prophesied that American regional accents will one day be extinct.
-YALL\*E is a coding language for anyone who (like me) grew up hearing the soothing sounds of a Texas drawl and will miss it when it's gone, and/or anyone who wants to bring a little wild west, rootin-tootin' LoneStar spirit to their hoity-toity, city-fied code.
+YALL\*E is a coding language for anyone who (like me) grew up hearing the soothing sounds of a Texas drawl and will miss it when it's gone.
+It's also for anyone else who wants to bring a little wild-west, rootin-tootin' LoneStar spirit to their hoity-toity, city-fied code.

-(editors note to Dr. Toal: I wish I had a bit more inspiration to do a language that served a function vs just tweaking commands to a dialect, but currently haven't had that bolt of inspiration (plus feeling a bit out of my depth in this class), so rolling with this for now.
-Stretch goal is to add something else that makes it fun or answers a coding need, but still hunting for that)
+(editors note to Dr. Toal: wishing I had an idea for a language that had a bit more of a coding function beyond just being a goofy word-swap language.
+Stretch goal is to add something else that makes it fun or answers a coding need, but curerently still hunting for that.
+Also feeling a bit overwhelmed by the technical side of this class, so starting small for now.)

 ## Features